walterdejong/synctool/doc/chapter1.md

 synctool does not hide UNIX from you.
 Making clever use of synctool makes it a very powerful tool.

-synctool is successfully being used to administer several clusters at the Dutch national supercomputer facility since 2003.
-Hopefully it will be of some value to you as well.
+synctool started in 2003 and has since been in use with great success, doing real work at big computing sites.
+Hopefully, it will be of some value to you as well.